GaioTransposon/metadata_mining/README.md

 This container handles all steps related to GPT-based annotation of metadata, including: synchronous or asynchronous interactions with the OpenAI API, preparing and submitting batch jobs (asynchronous runs), fetching responses (asynchronous runs), generating sub-biome embeddings from GPT outputs and from benchmark data.

-⚠️ Before running this container, you will need to acquire your API key and place it in ~/MicrobeAtlasProject.
+⚠️ Before running this container, you will need to acquire your API key and place it in `~/MicrobeAtlasProject`.
 You could generate two separate keys: one for the chat completion (annotation of metadata), one for creating embeddings.
-In this pipeline the two are named: my_api_key and my_api_key_embeddings.
-The reason for this is keeping track of usage quotas for each task.
+In this pipeline the two are named: `my_api_key` and `my_api_key_embeddings`.
+The reason for using two separate keys is keeping track of usage quotas for each task.

 <a name="run-container-3"></a>
 ### 🚀 Run Container 3:

-You can run either:
+You can:

-- Synchronous interaction with OpenAI
+- run synchronous interaction with OpenAI (single step)

+AND/OR

-- Asynchronous interaction via the batch API (two steps)
+- run asynchronous an interaction via the batch API (two steps)

-Then, generate embeddings from GPT results and from benchmark data.
+Then, you can generate embeddings from GPT results and from benchmark data.

 <a name="synchronous-gpt-interaction"></a>
 #### Synchronous GPT interaction: